iandol/opticka/readme.md

    * Square wave gratings, also using a procedural texture, i.e. very fast.
    * Gabors
 * Coherent dot stimuli, coherence expressed from 0-1.
 Either square or round dots.
 Colours can be simple, random, random luminance or binary.
 Kill rates allow random replacement rates for dots.
 Circularly smoothed masked aperture option.
 Newsroom style dots with motion distributions etc.
-* Bars, either solid colour or random noise texture.
+* Bars, either solid colour or checkerboard / random noise texture.
 Bars can be animated, direction can be independent of their angle.
-* Flashing/pulsing spots.
+* Flashing/pulsing smoothed edge spots.
 * Pictures/Images that can drift and rotate.
+* Movies that can be scaled and drift.
+Movie playback is double-buffered to allow them to work alongside other stimuli.
 * Hand-mapping module - use mouse controlled dynamic bar / texture / colour to handmap receptive fields; includes logging of clicked position and later printout / storage of hand maps.
 These maps are in screen co-ordinates for quick subsequent stimulus placement.